 If you have rheumatoid arthritis and want to teach, aim to instruct slightly older students to avoid the bending and lifting that's more common with younger children.

-In order to connect with people who have similar challenges, many people with chronic illnesses reach out to local associations that advocate for their conditions.
+Best In order to connect with people who have similar challenges, many people with chronic illnesses reach out to local associations that advocate for their conditions.
 For some, this can be very rewarding work.

 Nonprofit organizations are often more laid back than the traditional corporations and may be more likely to understand your physical challenges, particularly if they relate to the organization's mission.
 Boynes Shuck works with the Arthritis Foundation and says it's rewarding to give back.